AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-major-releases.md

 * A new implementation of the `StreamablbeMessageSource` has been implemented: the `MultiStreamableMessageSource`.

-  This implementation allow pairing several "streamable" message sources into a single source.
+  This implementation allows pairing several "streamable" message sources into a single source.

   This can in turn be used to for example read events from several distinct contexts for a single Tracking Event Processor.